topzyray/plp-blog-api/README.md

 ## How to run the program

+1. Open your terminal
-1. Clone the repository
+2. Clone the repository by running `git clone https://github.com/topzyray/plp-blog-api.git`
-2. Run `npm install`
+3. Run `npm install`
-3. Run `npm run dev` to run in development mode
+4. Run `npm run dev` to run in development mode